Pressio/SHAW/website/content/index.rst

     .. container:: m-row

-        .. container:: m-col-l-7 m-push-l-1
+        .. container:: m-col-l-8 m-push-l-1

-            Seismic modeling and simulation is an active field of research because of its importance in understanding the generation, propagation and effects of earthquakes as well as artificial explosions.
+            Seismic modeling and simulation is an active field of research because of its importance in understanding the generation, propagation and effects of earthquakes and artificial explosions.

             One can distinguish between two main types of seismic waves: shear and pressure.
             Shear waves are also called S-waves (or secondary) because they come